 The image I found is from a Dutch fishing blog post— it carries no license or credit (as it seems 98% of the web), so while it’s not strictly re-usable, I am giving more credit than they are.

-The post "You Can’t Catch the Catfishers… But You Can Play Out the Line And Waste Their Time" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (https://cogdogblog.com/2016/04/play-out-the-catfish/) on April 20, 2016.
+The post "You Can’t Catch the Catfishers… But You Can Play Out the Line And Waste Their Time" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2016/04/play-out-the-catfish/) on April 20, 2016.